Purpose

 Background

 The first home exemption law was enacted in 1896 by the Republic of Hawaii to provide some tax relief, encourage home ownership and the settlement of land.
 In 1896, the home exemption amount was $300.
-Currently, the basic home exemption is $160,000.
-This means that $160,000 is deducted from the assessed value of the property and the homeowner is taxed on the balance.
-For homeowners 60 years and older, additional home exemptions are permitted and these are explained in the section, "Additional Age Exemption for Senior Citizens."
+Currently, the homeowner's exemption is $220,000.
+This means that $220,000 is deducted from the assessed value of the property and the homeowner is taxed on the balance.
+For homeowners 60 years and older, an additional age exemption is applied.

 You are entitled to the home exemption if:

-Homeowners or lessees, defined as Homeowners under Chapter 5.A-11.4 (a) and up until 60 years of age, will be eligible for a home use exemption of $160,000.
+Homeowners or lessees, defined as Homeowners under Chapter 5.A-11.4 (a) and up until 60 years of age, will be eligible for a home use exemption of $220,000.
 Only one exemption is allowed.
-A husband and wife shall not be permitted exemption of separate homes owned by each of them, unless they are living separate and apart, pursuant to a court issued separation order in which case they shall be entitled to one-half (1/2) of one (1) exemption, for a maximum period of two (2) years;
+For a taxpayer who is at least sixty (60) years of age, but not yet seventy (70) years of age, the amount of one hundred eighty thousand dollars $240,000.
+For a taxpayer who is seventy (70) years of age or over, the amount will automatically increase to two hundred thousand dollars $260,000 A husband and wife shall not be permitted exemption of separate homes owned by each of them, unless they are living separate and apart, pursuant to a court issued separation order in which case they shall be entitled to one-half (1/2) of one (1) exemption, for a maximum period of two (2) years;

 NOTE: You are required to contact the Real Property Assessment office should you change your status, such as moving, renting and/or using any portion of your residence as a business within 30 days.